 - Ignition timing

 - Electronic differential performance

-Of course, this list could continue on because the PCM acts as the heart and brain of the modern vehicle.
+Of course, these are only some of the things the PCM handles – the full list is much longer, because the PCM acts as the heart and brain of the modern vehicle.

 RELATED: 6 Symptoms of a Bad PCM